 UN.
 Processus & Matériels

-- Mechanism: MIM combines fine metal powders (50–65% by volume) with thermoplastic binders (Par exemple, paraffin wax, polyethylene glycol) to create a feedstock that behaves like plastic during injection.
+- Mechanism: MIM combines fine metal powders (50–65% by volume) avec thermoplastic binders (Par exemple, paraffin wax, polyethylene glycol) to create a feedstock that behaves like plastic during injection.
 After molding, debinding (thermal or solvent-based) removes binders, leaving a "green part" that is sintered at 70–90% of the metal’s melting point to achieve 95–99% density.

 - Matériels: